KevinBrack/mrgll-me-pet-scraper/API.md

 -   200: Success
 -   400: Bad Request (invalid parameters)
+-   404: Not Found (pet, image, or art style not found)
 -   500: Server error

 Error responses include a message explaining what went wrong.

 ## Data Updates

--   Blizzard pet data is fetched fresh with each API call.
-Consider implementing a caching strategy if you need to call this endpoint frequently.
+-   Blizzard pet data is fetched fresh with each API call
--   Warcraftpets image data is stored persistently and checked for duplicates before processing.
+-   Warcraftpets image data is stored persistently and checked for duplicates
--   OpenRouter prompts are generated on-demand and not stored.
+-   Generated prompts are stored in app_prompts_pet_image table
+-   Batch processing skips pets that already have prompts for the specified art style and image source